Permaculture Design Certification Course – Burnaby

 The only limit to yield is the designers imagination

 Burnaby Community & Continuing Education

 Permaculture Design Certification Course

 The certification granted upon completion of the course will empower participants as permaculture designers, consultants and beginner teachers able to use the word permaculture legally in their practice, business or project.
 This sustainability education eco-training certificate is a practical path for greening your life, resume and portfolio.
 Working toward certification is not a requirement.
-Students may attend the course without completing the material required to attain the certificates, its a fun way to journey with like minded people in an experiential, outdoor adventure in education.
+Students may attend the course without completing the material required to attain the certificates.
+Many take the course and do not seek the certificate or want to do any of the requirements, its a fun way to journey with like minded people in an experiential, outdoor adventure in education.